 How many times have you grabbed the ice cream from the freezer for a quick dessert, and suddenly found the chocolate sauce empty?
 Thanks to this easy microwave chocolate sauce, you can make homemade in just a few minutes with 4 ingredients you probably have on hand!

-Why This Recipe Works
+Why You’ll Love This Recipe

 This microwave chocolate sauce is incredibly easy to make, nearly foolproof, and completely delicious.
-Plus, it only takes 4 ingredients that you’ve probably got in the pantry already.
+Plus, it only takes 4 ingredients that you’ve probably got in the pantry already!

 Chocolate sauce is perfect for topping ice cream, fresh fruit, cakes and other baked items, and even for dunking and dipping!